class Gtk::Builder

 When compiling applications for Windows, you must declare signal callbacks

-with %G_MODULE_EXPORT, or they will not be put in the symbol table.
+decorator, or they will not be put in the symbol

 On Linux and Unix, this is not necessary; applications should instead